Marketing Communication | Bachelor of Arts (German-taught)

-The first semester of the Bachelor’s course in marketing communication is the same for all students.
-From the second semester onwards, you will then focus on advertising, consumer psychology or non-profit and socio-marketing.
+The first semester is the same for all students.
+Starting in the second semester, you will focus on advertising, consumer psychology or non-profit and socio-marketing.

-The skills for each of these areas will be communicated both in the form of specific modules and module examinations and in cooperation with practical partners.
+The skills for each of these areas will be communicated both in the form of specific modules and module examinations and in cooperation with industry partners.

-The official application deadline for the winter semester is 1 September and for 1 March for the summer semester.
-Once the deadline has passed, you can still apply for free study places.
-You can find everything you need to know about applications here.
+The official application deadline for the winter semester is September 1st and March 1st for the winter semester.
+If you miss these deadlines you can still apply for free spots via the waiting list.
+You will find everything you need to know about applications here.

 "Unless your campaign contains a Big Idea, it will pass like a ship in the night."